Tom W. Blackburn: Biography

 Blackburn attended Glendale Junior College and U.C.L.A.
 While at Glendale Junior College he met (Hazel) Juanita Alsdorf, and they were married in Glendale on July 6, 1937.
 They had three children: daughter, Stephanie Jean Blackburn and sons Thomas Wakefield Blackburn III and Gary Keeling Blackburn (Gary was adopted, the biological son of Juanita's sister).

 After he left college, Blackburn became a "ghost writer" for pulp fiction authors Harry F. Olmsted and Ed Earl Repp, what he called "pulpeteering".
 When he left Olmsted and Repp, and moved to Santa Monica, he was replaced by Frank Bonham.
 To make ends meet he took a job at the local gas company.

 Blackburn stayed employed at the gas company until he could make his freelancing pulp career cover the bills reliably.
-Fiction under his own name appeared regularly in the western pulps from 1940-52.
+Fiction under his own name appeared regularly in the western pulps from 1940 to 1952.
 His main market was Popular Publications, in magazines like 10-Story Western, Star Western, and Dime Western Magazine.
 He also wrote a few adventures stories in, for example, Short Stories.
 Blackburn also wrote stories under the pseudonyms of Steve Herrington, and the Popular Publications house names Ray P. Shotwell and Dave Sands.

 His cousin, John Thomas "Tommy" Blackburn was a squadron commander with The Jolly Rogers (United States Navy Aircraft Squadron VF-61) in the Pacific Theater during World War II, and author of the book The Jolly Rogers about the squadron.